Skip to main content

 • Dining

 We limit single-use products in our dining centers.
 We mostly use reusable plates, silverware, cups and other products to reduce waste.
+In fact, our Dining Centers recently eliminated single-use to-go cups, allowing students to bring their own drink container to fill and reuse.

 • Athletics